Family waits for news of Cuban who survived voyage on boat made out of Styrofoam and rebar

-POMPANO BEACH, Fla. – Juan Ruiz said his cousin spent his 46th birthday on Thursday away from family.
+POMPANO BEACH, Fla. – Juan Ruiz said his cousin spent his 46th birthday on Thursday away from family and friends.
+He said they were all grateful that he had survived a treacherous voyage from Cuba to Florida’s east coast in a boat made out of blocks of Styrofoam and rusty rebar.

-Ruiz said Luis Quiñónez was among the group of eight Cubans who held on to a makeshift boat at sea after it capsized on Sunday, just south of Waveland Beach in St. Lucie County.
+Ruiz said Luis Quiñónez was among the group of eight Cubans who held on to the makeshift boat at sea after it capsized on Sunday, just south of Waveland Beach in St. Lucie County.

 A Martin County Sheriff’s Office helicopter crew found them and saw when the force of a large wave flipped over the vessel.
 Civilians helped St. Lucie County authorities with the rescue.